 P3.
 Compliance Maintenance.
-The permittee shall maintain compliance with all applicable requirements with which the source was in compliance as of the date of permit issuance.
-The permittee shall meet on a timely basis any applicable requirements that become effective during the permit term.
+The Permittee must maintain compliance with all applicable requirements with which the source was in compliance as of the date of permit issuance.
+The Permittee must meet on a timely basis any applicable requirements that become effective during the permit term.